erichartline/freeCodeCamp/README.md

 ## Data Visualization Certification

 ### React Projects
-1. Build a Markdown Previewer Incomplete
+1. Build a Markdown Previewer

-2. Build a Camper Leaderboard Incomplete
+2. Build a Camper Leaderboard

-3. Build a Recipe Box Incomplete
+3. Build a Recipe Box

-4. Build the Game of Life Incomplete
+4. Build the Game of Life

 5. Build a Roguelike Dungeon Crawler Game